Configuring Additional Settings for a

 sub-tab, as necessary, for your network needs.
 Note that required fields already

-switch to ON to assign a VLAN pooling policy to this WLAN.
-From the
+Pooling switch on to assign a VLAN pooling policy to this

 A VLAN pool policy allows

-a single VLAN, multiple VLANs (separated by comma), or a VLAN range
+a single VLAN, multiple VLANs (separated by commas), or a VLAN range

 (from 2 through 4094).
 By default, VLAN